Market Spotlight: Cutaneous T-Cell Lymphoma (CTCL)

-- In 2017, there were approximately 5,930 incident cases in the US and five major EU markets (France, Germany, Italy, Spain and the UK), which is forecast to increase to 6,160 by 2026.
+- In 2017, there were approximately 5,930 incident cases of CTCL in the US and five major EU markets (France, Germany, Italy, Spain and the UK), which is forecast to increase to 6,160 incident cases by 2026.

 - Approved drugs in the CTCL space target antibody-drug conjugate, cluster of differentiation 30, tumor necrosis factor receptor superfamily member 8, microtubules, histone deacetylase, interleukin-2, protein synthesis, chemokine receptor 4, retinoid X receptors, retinoid receptors, and DNA synthesis.
 These drugs are administered via the intravenous, topical, and oral routes.

 - The majority of industry-sponsored drugs in active clinical development for CTCL are in Phase II, with only one drug in Phase III.
-Therapies in mid-to-late-stage development for CTCL focus on a wide variety of targets.
-The majority of pipeline drugs in mid-tolate stage development are administered intravenously, with the remainder being tested in oral, topical, intratumoral, and subcutaneous formulations.
+Therapies in development for CTCL focus on a wide variety of targets.
+The greatest proportion of pipeline drugs in development are administered intravenously, with the remainder being tested in oral, topical, intratumoral, and subcutaneous formulations.

-- High-impact upcoming events for drugs in the CTCL space comprise topline Phase III trial results for SGX301, and topline Phase II trial results for resminostat.
+- High-impact upcoming events for drugs in the CTCL space comprise topline Phase III trial results for SGX301, and topline Phase II trial results for resminostat, AFM13, and cobomarsen.

-- There have been 14 licensing and asset acquisition deals involving CTCL drugs during 2013–18.
-The $238m acquisition agreement signed in 2016 between Medivir and TetraLogic Pharmaceuticals for the acquisition of two clinical-stage oncology programs (remetinostat and birinapant) was the largest deal during the period.
+- There have been 13 licensing and asset acquisition deals involving CTCL drugs during 2014–19.
+The $298.8m definitive agreement signed in 2019 between Spectrum Pharmaceuticals and Acrotech Biopharma for the sale of seven FDA-approved hematology/oncology products was the largest deal.

-- The clinical trials distribution across Phase I–IV indicates that the vast majority of trials for CTCL have been in the early and midphases of development, with 87% of trials in Phase I–II, and only 13% in Phase III–IV.
+- The distribution of clinical trials across Phase I–IV indicates that the vast majority of trials for CTCL have been in the early and mid-phases of development, with 88% of trials in Phase I–II, and only 12% in Phase III–IV.

 - The US has a substantial lead in the number of CTCL clinical trials globally.
 Germany leads the major EU markets, while Japan has the top spot in Asia.

-- Celgene leads the industry sponsors with the highest number of clinical trials for CTCL, followed by Merck & Co.
+- Celgene leads the industry sponsors with the highest overall number of clinical trials for CTCL, followed by Merck & Co

 7 KEY TAKEAWAYS